-We install barista coffee machine models in 2 group and 3 group format; please call us on 01324 617618 to discuss our range which extends to more than 12 different models for commercial and catering use.
+We install professional barista coffee machine models in 2 group and 3 group format; please call us on 01324 617618 to discuss our range which extends to more than 12 different models for commercial and catering use.

 We also offer 2 different compact 2 group models for sites with limited budget or space.
 Caffia Coffee Group offer a full range of catering barista coffee machine models for restaurants, cafe bars, hotels and sandwich shops.

 Caffia Coffee Group offer a range of machines and grinders that is uniquely flexible, well priced and with UK-wide service back up, pressure testing, water filter changes and barista training, brands that we specialise in include Synchro, La Cimbali, Wega, Macap and Expobar.

 But how does a barista coffee machine work?
 A traditional barista coffee machine works by pumping hot water through the bed of espresso (fine) ground coffee in a ‘group handle’ at a very high pressure of around 9 bar or 150 pounds per square inch in order to extract a very intense and aromatic cup of espresso – this is the basis of the modern speciality coffee drinks line-up.

 Making a flat white, cappuccino or caffe latte involves heating, texturing and foaming the milk (we generally recommend using semi-skimmed milk) with a cappuccino having more tiny air bubbles as foam on the top – this is generally done with one of the machine steam arms and via careful control of the steam valve.
 Have a look at our barista skills coffee video here: